 - Length: for all added criteria you can define since when people should be in your custom audience (last 7 – 30 days, up to 180 days)

-- Include More People: add another criteria to include more people to your audience.
+- Include More People: add another criterion to include more people in your audience.

 - Exclude People: define criteria the same way as previously but this time to exclude people from your custom audience.